andrewaguiar/mini_search/README.md

 doc2 = 'The cat is a small carnivorous mammal.
 It is the only domesticated species in the family Felidae and often referred to as the domestic cat.
 ```

-To create an inverse index we start with an empty hashmap:
+To create an inverted index we start with an empty hashmap:

 ```
 ii = {}